GSDhaliwal05/Excel-Formulas/README.md

     Application.EnableEvents = True
 End Sub
+Save the Workbook
-Save the workbook as a macro-enabled file: .xlsm
+Save the workbook as a Macro-Enabled Workbook (.xlsm) to ensure the VBA code runs.

 How to Use the Invoice
 Select a product from B19:B30 dropdown.

-Enter a quantity in M19:M30 (kg)
+Enter a quantity in M19:M30 (kg) — this auto-converts to pounds.

-Auto-converts to pounds

-Unit price in O is set to 4.49
+Unit price in O is set to 4.49.

-Total in P is calculated automatically
+Total in P is calculated automatically.

-Edit O19:O30 if needed — total recalculates automatically
+Edit O19:O30 if needed — total recalculates automatically.

-Subtotal, Tax, and Grand Total update automatically
+Subtotal, Tax, and Grand Total update automatically.

 Alternate Access Methods
 VBA Editor: Alt + F11 or Developer → Visual Basic